-Insurance premium rates are reviewed semiannually.
 For 2013, the Board of Directors set premium rates at its January 24, 2013, meeting at 10 basis points on average adjusted insured debt and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments.
 The Board of Directors again reviewed premiums at its June 13, 2013 meeting.
 The Board of Directors voted to maintain the premium accrual rate on average adjusted insured debt at 10 basis points and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments for the remainder of 2013.
 In 2013, outstanding insured obligations increased by \$10 billion (5.1 percent).
 At December 31, 2013, both of the unallocated Insurance Fund and the total Insurance Fund were 1.94 percent of adjusted insured obligations.

 A 1996 amendment to the Farm Credit Act requires the Corporation to establish AIRAs for each System bank and an account for the stockholders of the FAC.
 If at the end of any calendar year the unallocated Insurance Fund is at the SBA, the Corporation is to segregate any excess balances into these AIRAs.
 In 2011, the Corporation's Board of Directors revised the Policy Statement on the Secure Base Amount and Allocated Insurance Reserves Accounts which provides guidelines for implementing this statutory authority.
-If at the end of any calendar year, the aggregate of the amounts in the Insurance Fund exceeds the SBA, the Corporation, determines to be the sum of the estimated operating expenses and estimated insurance obligations of the Corporation for the immediately succeeding calendar year.
+If at the end of any calendar year, the aggregate of the amounts in the Insurance Fund exceeds the SBA, the Corporation shall allocate to the AIRAs the excess amount less the amount that the Corporation, in its sole discretion, determines to be the sum of the estimated operating expenses and estimated insurance obligations of the Corporation for the immediately succeeding calendar year.